loda-lang/loda-programs/programs/oeis/list3.md

 * [A151979](http://oeis.org/A151979) ([L04 program](151/A151979.asm)): Numbers congruent to {0, 1} mod 19.
 * [A151980](http://oeis.org/A151980) ([L23 program](151/A151980.asm)): Numbers n such that n^2 - n is divisible by 20.
 * [A151981](http://oeis.org/A151981) ([L12 program](151/A151981.asm)): Numbers n such that n^2 - n is divisible by 48.
+* [A151982](http://oeis.org/A151982) ([L24 program](151/A151982.asm)): Arrangement of Fibonacci-numbers in a centered triangular fashion, such that every number is the difference and/or sum of adjacent numbers.
 * [A151983](http://oeis.org/A151983) ([L04 program](151/A151983.asm)): Numbers congruent to {0, 1} mod 32.
 * [A151984](http://oeis.org/A151984) ([L21 program](151/A151984.asm)): Numbers that are congruent to {0, 1} mod 64.
 * [A151988](http://oeis.org/A151988) ([L09 program](151/A151988.asm)): G.f.: (x*(x^4+1)*(x^2-x+1)*(x^2+x+1))/((x^4+x^3+x^2+x+1)*(x^4-x^3+x^2-x+1)*(x-1)^2).